 Finally, dominoes are more than just a fun game – they can also be a great tool for practicing math facts.
 Addition, subtraction, multiplication, and division can all be learned by playing dominoes.
 To practice addition and subtraction, players can simply add up the numbers on the dominoes to find the sum or difference.
 For multiplication and division, players can use the number of dots on the dominoes to help them solve problems.
 For example, if there are two dominoes with four dots each, that is equivalent to eight (4 x 2 = 8).
 Games like this can be both fun and educational, making dominoes a great choice for anyone looking to brush up on their math skills.

-Using manipulatives for practicing math facts is just one way to increase engagement.
+Using manipulatives is just one way to make math practice hands-on and increase engagement.
 Looking for more ideas for fun games and activities to practice math fact fluency?
 Click here to grab these 14 games + flashcards for free!
 Check out Fast Fact Folders for daily practice!